dankamongmen/notcurses/doc/man/man3/notcurses_init.3.md

 information and some details of the configured terminal.
 This can be inhibited with **suppress_banner**.
 This will also inhibit the performance summary normally printed by **notcurses_stop(3)**.

+Notcurses can render to a subregion of the terminal by specifying desired margins on all four sides.
+By default, all margins are zero, and thus rendering will be performed on the entirety of the viewing area.
+This is orthogonal to use of the alternate screen; using the alternate screen plus margins will see the full screen cleared, followed by rendering to a subregion.
+Inhibiting the alternate screen plus margins will see rendering to a subregion, with the screen outside this region not cleared.
+This is the only means by which existing output can be undisturbed by notcurses.
+Margins are best-effort.
+Supplying any negative margin is an error.

 ## Fatal signals